 Kansas City in the Pendergast Era

-Diane Mutti Burke, Jason Roe, and John Herron, eds.
+Edited by Diane Mutti Burke, Jason Roe, and John Herron

 Kansas City is often seen as a mild-mannered metropolis in the heart of flyover country.
 But a closer look tells a different story, one with roots in the city— complicated and colorful past.
 The decades between World Wars I and II were a time of intense political, social, and economic change—for Kansas City, as for the nation as a whole.
 In exploring this city at the literal and cultural crossroads of America, Wide-Open Town maps the myriad ways in which Kansas City reflected and helped shape the narrative of a nation undergoing an epochal transformation.